 5. Visit the Cathedral

 Sorrento’s Cathedral is dedicated to San Filippo and San Giacomo and it was built during the XII century.
 Its facade has been completely rebuilt in 1924 and the entire church is a mix of different styles.
-Inside, there is the baptismal font where Torquato Tasso was baptised in the XVI century.
+Inside, there is the baptismal font where Torquato Tasso was baptized in the XVI century.

 6. Taste Neapolitan Coffee